mkmasukawa/bead_tracking/README.md

 _Polysterene beads have distinct moves in liquid paraffin containing surfactant span 80 when an electric field is applied.
 The motion patterns depend on the voltage and surfactant concentration._

-The main part of the code was provided by this StackOverflow answer.
+The main part of the code was provided by  [this Stack overflow answer.](https://stackoverflow.com/questions/26932891/detect-touching-overlapping-circles-ellipses-with-opencv-and-python)

 This tutorial was tested in Ubuntu LTS 16.04.6 using Python 3.5.2.
 The steps can be adapted to use different OS and software.